 - 1 medium yellow onion, chopped

 - 6 eggs

-- Chop 1 medium yellow onion finely and saute in about ¼ cup olive oil.
+- Chop the onion finely and saute in about ¼ cup olive oil.
 Cooking with extra virgin olive oil can release harmful substances in your food.
 Just use a regular, light-tasting olive oil.
 Do not use corn or vegetable oil.

 - When you feel like your mush is mushy enough, beat six eggs in a bowl.
 Pour in the mush, and mix thoroughly.

-- Grease an eight- to twelve-inch frying pan with olive oil liberally.
+- Grease an 8- to 12-inch frying pan with olive oil liberally.

 - Pour your batter in the frying pan and cover.

 - Cook on medium low heat until it looks like it is cooked through, but maybe a little runny on top.